topofocus/ActiveRecord-without-Rails/README.md

 * `rake db:migrate`
 * `rake db:drop`

-Or, you can run the thing to show that it'll connect
+You can run the thing to show that it'll connect
-( after editing config.database.yml )

 ```
 ruby no-rails